gcc-mirror/gcc/gcc/config/c4x/c4x.md

 ;        for QImode and Pmode, whether Pmode was QImode or PQImode.
-;        For addresses we wouldn't have to have a clobber of the CC ;        associated with each insn and we could use MPYI in address ;        calculations without having to synthesize a proper 32 bit multiply.
+;        For addresses we wouldn't have to have a clobber of the CC ;        associated with each insn and we could use MPYI in address ;        calculations without having to synthesize a proper 32-bit multiply.

 ; Additional C30/C40 instructions not coded:
 ; CALLcond, IACK, IDLE, LDE, LDFI, LDII, LDM, NORM, RETIcond